christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     language likely derives from the Dacian language which was spoken by the Thracians and Phrygians who hailed from the region of modern Romania.
-Also, the word Byzantine is a modern invention and the area of modern Byzantine (modern-day Istanbul) was once called 'Basileía tôn Rhômaíôn' ('Kingdom of the Romans'), the people of that region called themsevles Rhōmaîoi (Romans), and they hailed from Romania (meaning Romanus, or Roman).
-Most of the 'new History' that we accept as fact today was created by the Church Fathers, Jesuits (including all non-European history), and Joseph Justus Scaliger.
+Also, the word Byzantine is a modern invention and the area of modern Byzantine (modern-day Istanbul) was once called "Basileía tôn Rhômaíôn" ("Kingdom of the Romans"), the people of that region called themsevles Rhōmaîoi (Romans), and they hailed from Romania (meaning Romanus, or Roman).
+Most of the "new History" that we accept as fact today was created by the Church Fathers, Jesuits (including all non-European history), and Joseph Justus Scaliger.
-    --Sir Isaac Newton, in his book 'The Chronology of Ancient Kingdoms Amended' (1728), claimed that 711 years were added to our calender, and that history was retrofitted to the bible.
+    --Sir Isaac Newton, in his book "The Chronology of Ancient Kingdoms Amended" (1728), claimed that 711 years were added to our calender, and that history was retrofitted to the bible.
 Anatoly Fomenko increased this number to 1000 years in his books.
 Anatoly Fomenko claims that all of chronology rests on one guy, Joseph Scaliger